ppy/osu-wiki/news/2025/2025-04-11-osutaiko-world-cup-quarterfinals-recap.md

 Switching things up to a best-of-13 format, the Quarterfinals had some very close matches for some teams.
 Interestingly enough: every time the tiebreaker was played, the lower-seeded team came out as the victor.
 Not all of them were able to pull through and come out on top however, so the following teams were unfortunately eliminated: ::{ flag=PH }:: Philippines, ::{ flag=CH }:: Switzerland, ::{ flag=HK }:: Hong Kong, ::{ flag=VN }:: Vietnam, ::{ flag=PL }:: Poland, ::{ flag=CA }:: Canada, ::{ flag=AU }:: Australia, ::{ flag=NL }:: Netherlands, ::{ flag=FI }:: Finland, ::{ flag=SK }:: Slovakia, ::{ flag=ID }:: Indonesia & ::{ flag=NZ }:: New Zealand.
 Congratulations on both qualifying and making it this far in the tournament!

-As always, the intricate details for this round can be found in [one of our statistics spreadsheets](https://docs.google.com/spreadsheets/d/1HYP2llOprad492cK_JaKEV9B79wMk1OYN8c8xSpa2xI), as prepared by [our head world cup statistician](https://osu.ppy.sh/users/10000899).
+As always, the intricate details for this round can be found in [one of our statistics spreadsheets](https://docs.google.com/spreadsheets/d/1HYP2llOprad492cK_JaKEV9B79wMk1OYN8c8xSpa2xI), as prepared by ::our head world cup statistician::{ user-id=10000899 }.

 ## Match highlights